fesli3/apexkvm/README.md

 Game version (Steam): v3.0.4.31

+Removed build_libmemflow.zip.

-Added build_libmemflow.zip when you get stuck at :
+Added script install_memflow.sh to install memflow-kvm & memflow-qemu at https://github.com/albatror/memflow if you still stuck at :
     Init with qemu connector...
     Can't create qemu connector
     Init with kvm connector...
     Can't create kvm connector

-    - extract the 3 libmemflow files on the build folder (if build isn't there, you can create it by compiling aka sh build.sh or you can create manually a folder named "build").
-           + libmemflow_kvm.so
-           + libmemflow_qemu.so
-           + libmemflow_win32.so

-Added script install_memflow.sh to install memflow-kvm & memflow-qemu at https://github.com/albatror/memflow if you still stuck (DONT FORGET TO UPDATE WITH YOUR PATH IN THE SCRIPT AT # Export PATH to ensure all commands are found) & # Define variables)
+(DONT FORGET TO UPDATE WITH YOUR PATH IN THE SCRIPT AT # Export PATH & # Define variables)

 Working on Windows 10 20H1 (only)
 1920/1080 (need to be changed manually)(default)